 The Greenhouse Spa and Salon is where guests get pampered and dolled up on the ship.
 Choose from a menu of massages, body treatments, hair and make-up services, men’s grooming, facials, and more in this tranquil facility offering, you guessed it, Elemis products.

-I loved the thermal pool, which is great for your skin and for relaxing.
+I loved the thermal pool, which is great for skin and relaxation.
 Guests can purchase a guest pass or pay a fee to use the facility during the entire cruise.

 Next door, a full gym with state-of-the-art cardio and weight machines helps keep the cruise pounds away.
 Classes like abs, yoga, total body conditioning, and indoor cycling are offered throughout the day, though some may charge an additional fee.